6Mushahid9/backend-project/Readme.md

     * remove '/' from the end and replace "password" with actual password
 3. whenever talking wth database use try-catch and async-await
 4. we can write connection code in index.js OR in some other file then import it in index.js for clarity
+5. the DB connection func. made here is async func. therefore it will return a promise so we apply then & catch methods